Sky is (not) the limit

 More than fifty years have passed since then, and today innovations in the Space are dramatically improving productivity in traditional industries thanks to entrepreneurship and technical expertise.

-The Organisation for Economic Co-operation and Development (Oecd) defines the Space economy as the full range of activities and the use of resources that create value and benefits to human beings in the course of exploring, researching, understanding, managing, and “utilizing” the Space.
+The Organisation for Economic Co-operation and Development (Oecd) defines The Space economy as the full range of activities and the use of resources that create value and benefits to human beings in the course of exploring, researching, understanding, managing, and “utilizing” the Space.

 The global Space economy, valued at around 447 billion dollars in 2020, includes a range of activities involved in the researching, exploring, and utilization of Space.